SimpleActivityLogger is a Windows service that records the following events to the Windows Event Log:

 - Fast User Switch

-There is also a small GUI application that allows the user to view the log, append comments to it, edit it, and change the settings.
+There is also a small GUI application that allows the user to view the event log and append user events to it.

-SimpleActivityLogger is most useful for people who need to track their computer usage during the course of a day for billing purposes.
+SimpleActivityLogger is most useful for people who need to track their computer usage during the course of a day, perhaps for billing / timesheet purposes.

 It is also useful for tracking the usage of a shared computer.
 However, it is not a covert ‘spy’ program and makes no attempt to disguise itself.